Use Lymwave with Codex through MCP

 What this Codex MCP workflow is for

 Codex helps developers work with codebases, while MCP lets Codex connect to external tools and context.
-Lymwave MCP tools are being designed so Codex can access content marketing workflows directly from a developer environment.
+Lymwave MCP tools let Codex access content marketing workflows directly from a developer environment.

-This Codex MCP integration direction is for terminal, IDE, and repository-based content operations.
-It is not a claim of full production availability or an official OpenAI partnership.
+This MCP workflow is available through the Lymwave MCP server for workspaces with bearer-token access and is useful for terminal, IDE, and repository-based content operations.
+It is not an official OpenAI partnership.

 Workflow